Supporter of the EU Citizens' Initiative

 Every year, between 63 and 273 million sharks die from fishing.
 This figure is probably underestimated due to the lack of reliable data and the extremely high number of unreported cases of illegal fishing worldwide.

-That is why we demand: The trade in shark fins in Europe must be stopped immediately!
-The barbaric practice can only be stopped when regulation makes the trade financially unviable.
-The "Fins Naturally Attached" regulation in the European Union must be extended to the export, import and transit of sharks and rays.
-The current Fins Naturally Attached Regulation states that "sharks are not a traditional European food, but they are a necessary component of European marine ecosystems".
+That is why we demand: The trade of shark fins in Europe must be stopped immediately!
+The barbaric practice of finning and the unsustainable exploitation of shark populations can only be stopped when trade regulations make this trade financially unviable.
+The exports, import and transit of detached fins of sharks and rays must be prohibited.
 It is time for Europe to finally act consistently to protect sharks and our oceans!
-That's why we're asking you to support this opportunity to expand legislation in the European Union to protect our oceans.

 Background